agentheroic/Calculator-app/README.md

 # Calculator-app
-Worked on a small project for practice.
+Worked on a small project for practice.<br />
 This is an online calculator made using HTML, CSS and JavaScript.